mikeaddison93/ansible-aws-1/README.md

 ### Usage

-This [Ansible](http://www.ansible.com) playbook will create a specified instance:
+This [Ansible](http://www.ansible.com) playbook when run with all tasks in a sequence will:

-* creates the AWS instance and wait for it to be ready (SSH available)
+* create one or more AWS instances and wait for them to be ready (SSH available)
-* uploads a public SSH key as specified so that user "ubuntu" can log without password
+* upload a public SSH key as specified so that user "ubuntu" can log without password
+* send an email with the details of the created instances
+* save in a local file the details of the created instances
-* executes something in the instance (to be defined)
+* executes something in the instances (to be defined)
-* deletes the same instance
+* delete the same instances sending an email with the details

 ```